DallanQ/dominion/QA.md

 > How many Copper, Silver and Gold do we start with in the base game?

+Each player's starting deck has 7 Copper and 3 Estates.
 The supply starts with all of the Gold (30), Silver (40), and whatever Copper was not dealt to players.
 The Copper deck starts with 60, so in a 2-player game, the supply will have 46 Copper.

 [text-trait-on-a-card](https://boardgamegeek.com/thread/743841/text-trait-on-a-card)